RuiAAPeres/SaferFonts/README.md

 # SaferFonts

-The goal of SaferFonts is to provide font's names in a safer manner, compared to a more tradional way.
+The goal of SaferFonts is to provide font's names in a safer manner, compared to a more traditional way.

 Let's imagine we want to set a `UILabel`'s font: